Our Fitness Centre and Harringay Club will be open from Wed 2nd of December, After-School Club at St Aiden’s continues to operate.

 Q. When will the Harringay Club and Childcare re-open?

-A. Harringay Club is open from 2 September.
+A. Harringay Club is open and running a reduced timetable.
 At present our St. Aidans after school club is open.
-All other childcare services are closed until further notice.
+Rokesly Breakfast Club and Afterschool Club is currently closed until further notice.
 Please check our website and social media for updates.
-Rest assured we will re-open as soon as it is safe to do so.

-Q. What measures are in place at the Harringay Club in response to COVID-19?
+Q. Are measures in place at the Harringay Club in response to COVID-19?

-- Introduced one way system including social distancing floor markings and notices
+One way system in place including social distancing floor marketings and notices

-- Parents encouraged to stay outside of the building after dropping off their children
+Parents encouraged to stay outside the building after dropping off their children

 Q. Is the hostel open?

-A. Yes, the hostel provides an essential service and is home to 154 residents and has remained fully functioning throughout the lockdown.
+A. Yes, the hostel provides an essential service and is home to over 150 residents and has remained fully functioning throughout the lockdown.
 We have introduced additional measures to keep residents and staff safe, see below.

 Q. What measures are being taken to keep hostel residents safe?